 9. The Good, the Bad, and the Dirty

 This is another song I could see becoming a music video.
 I’m surprised it hasn’t gotten the music video treatment already, but who knows?
-Sound-wise, it’s a lot like “Don’t Threaten Me With a Good Time.”
-Both songs’ sound style is very reminiscent of tracks from Too Weird to Live, Too Rare to Die, particularly “Miss Jackson.”
+Musically, it is similar ‘s a lot like “Don’t Threaten Me With a Good Time,” and is very reminiscent of the sound heard on Too Weird to Live, Too Rare to Die, particularly “Miss Jackson.”
 The lyrics are interesting.
-One line in particular caught my eye, as well as others apparently: “I know what it’s like to have to trade/The ones that you love for the ones you hate.”
-According to a commentator on the Genius lyrics and Stumme’s analysis of the song, it references the cycling in and out of band members.
-As for the rest of the lyrics, enjoy the clip below of Brendon explaining how he came up the lyrics.
+One line in particular caught my eye: “I know what it’s like to have to trade/The ones that you love for the ones you hate.”
+The song is about the cycling in and out of band members.
+Enjoy the following clip of Brendon explaining how he came up the lyrics.

 10. House of Memories